 • Elimination of §1031 like-kind exchanges would not raise significant revenue and would be at crosspurposes with the stated goals of tax reform.
-When the impacts of the economic stimulus effect of §1031 are taken into account, any Treasury revenue raised from elimination of §1031 would be negligible.
-Ernst & Young LLP's 2015 Report on the Economic Impact of Repealing Like-Kind Exchange Rules found that repeal of §1031 would cause 1) longer holding periods and less-productive deployment of capital in the economy; 2) increased cost of capital; 3) reduced levels of investments; 4) slower economic growth; 5) a concentrated burden in those industries that rely heavily on like-kind exchanges, such as real estate, construction, truck transportation, equipment / vehicle rental and leasing; and 6) long-term contraction in overall U.S. GDP of approximately \$8.1 billion annually.
-The loss to GDP over a 10 year period would be \$61 - \$131 billion, depending upon the "pay for" use of the repeal, including tax rate reduction.
+When the impacts of the economic stimulus effect of §1031 are taken into account, any revenue raised from elimination of §1031 would be negligible.
+Ernst & Young LLP's 2015 Report on the Economic Impact of Repealing Like-Kind Exchange Rules found that repeal of §1031 would cause 1) longer holding periods and less-productive deployment of capital in the economy; 2) increased cost of capital; 3) reduced levels of investments; 4) slower economic growth; 5) a concentrated burden in those industries that rely heavily on like-kind exchanges and; 6) long-term contraction in overall U.S. GDP of approximately \$8.1 billion annually.1 The loss to GDP over a 10 year period would be \$61 - \$131 billion, depending upon the "pay for" use of the repeal, including tax rate reduction.